This version is still in development and is not considered stable yet. For the latest stable version, please use Spring Boot 3.4.1! |

 <artifactId>spring-boot-configuration-processor</artifactId>

-With Gradle, the dependency should be declared in the annotationProcessor
+With Gradle, a dependency should be declared in the annotationProcessor

 configuration, as shown in the following example: